lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 "Is there something you need to get off your chest Paul?"

-"ok, so back when I was younger, like a kid, I was on a beach with my dad and I remeber him explaining how ice cream was made.
-I have this very clear memory of a hot sunny day, and standing in the middle of a crowded, really hot and crowded beach, and looking out at a flowting mat of seaweed and churning scum, like a sort of alien presence in the water (It was 1970d Britain, where swimmming in the ocean meant playing Russian Rouleete with and exciting blend of gastric bacateria).
+Oooookaaaay, so back when I was younger, like a kid, I was on a beach with my dad and I remember him explaining how ice cream was made.
+I have this very clear memory of a hot sunny day, and standing in the middle of a crowded, really hot and crowded beach, and looking out at a floating mat of seaweed and churning scum, like a sort of alien presence in the water.

+(This would have been 1970s Britain, a time where swimmming in the ocean meant playing Russian Rouleete with an exciting blend of gastric bacateria.)

-I remeber that mat of seaweed because My Dad then exlained it was used to put in the ice cream.
+I remember that mat of seaweed because my Dad then explained it was used to put in the ice cream.
 Which, as my adult self rather slowly realised, probably meant less that my dad was giving an insight into the factory processing of dairy goods, and more on the "how can I persuade my seven year old that he does not want to walk a mile over crowded beaches to queue for half an hour for a